TimescaleDB

 TimescaleDB realtime reporting

-Use TimescaleDbReportingSink when you want PostgreSQL-compatible event and metric storage.
+Use TimescaleDbReportingSink when you want PostgreSQL-compatible storage for events and projected metrics.

 TimescaleDB Sink